sedrickkeh/11711-prefix-tuning/README.md

 python train_e2e.py --preseqlen 5 --learning_rate 7e-5 --seed 88 --bsz 10 --lowdata_token 'table-to-text-restaurant:' --epoch 100 --warmup_steps 100 --notes earlystoplowdata_88_100
 ```

 Experiments were done for dataset sizes 50, 100, 200, and 500.
 Scripts for dataset sizes 200 and 500 are analogous to the ones above.
+Exact hyperparameters can be found in the appendix of our submitted report.

 ## 4. Ablation Studies
 We conduct two ablation studies: